A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

     Chriss-MacBook-Air:~ chris$

-As you can see I have a lot of folders in my home directory but you should see something similar.
+As you can see I have a lot of folders in my home directory, you should see something similar.
-If at any point you wan't to read more about a commmand, say ls you can type `man ls`
+If at any point you want to read more about a command, say [`ls`](http://linuxcommand.org/lc3_man_pages/ls1.html) you can type [`man ls`](https://www.tutorialspoint.com/unix_commands/man.htm)

     LS(1)                     BSD General Commands Manual                    LS(1)